akeylesslabs/akeyless-ruby-sdk/docs/DefaultApi.md

 Upload RSA key

-Upload RSA key Options:   name -    Name of key to be created   alg -    Key type. options- [RSA1024, RSA2048]   rsa-key-file-path -    RSA private key file path   cert -    Path to a file that contain the certificate in a PEM format.   metadata -    A metadata about the key   split-level -    The number of fragments that the item will be split into   customer-frg-id -    The customer fragment ID that will be used to split the key (if empty, the key will be created independently of a customer fragment)   token -    Access token
+Upload RSA key Options:   name -    Name of key to be created   alg -    Key type. options- [RSA1024, RSA2048]   rsa-key-file-path -    RSA private key file path   cert -    Path to a file that contain the certificate in a PEM format.   metadata -    A metadata about the key   tag -    List of the tags attached to this key.
+To specify multiple tags use argument multiple times- -t Tag1 -t Tag2   split-level -    The number of fragments that the item will be split into   customer-frg-id -    The customer fragment ID that will be used to split the key (if empty, the key will be created independently of a customer fragment)   token -    Access token

 ### Example
 ```ruby